TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_1.3_bltouch.md

 title: Connecting a BLTouch to an SKR v1.3
 tags: []
 keywords:
-last_updated: 22/04/2021
+last_updated: 15/07/2021
-summary: "Connecting a BLTouch to an SKR v1.3"
+summary: "How to connect a BLTouch to an SKR v1.3"
 sidebar: mydoc_sidebar
 permalink: skr_1.3_bltouch.html
 folder: mydoc